geo-mac/Rioxx-development/model/rioxx-schema-examples.md

 ***
 ### Example 7
 This is a variation of the data in Example 6, using different modelling of the values contained in `dc:relation`.
 Specifically, this includes the introduction of the new properties used in `rioxxterms:author`, namely `rioxxterms:pids` and `rioxxterms:pid`, but within `dc:relation` to capture multiple PIDs.
 An additional property of r`ioxxterms:resource` has been created to better distinguish actionable resources.
 Note too that attributes -- previously used in `dc:relation` -- have been inherited by `rioxxterms:resource`.
 This maintains original semantics for the actionable resource, while avoiding confusion with `rioxxterms:pids`, where the semantics cannot be asserted.

+This example includes the re-modelling of `dc:relation`, including multiple PIDs from the real world, i.e. locally minted Handle.net and externally minted DOI on arXiv.

 ```
 <rioxx xsi:schemaLocation="http://www.rioxx.net/schema/v3.0/rioxx/ http://www.rioxx.net/schema/v3.0/rioxx/rioxx.xsd">